 - Clear and consistent navigation, with main categories available on every page

 We have also made sure that the website complies with all relevant standards, so that information is available to those using non-standard browsers and assistive technologies such as text-to-speech software.
-We have been particularly careful to ensure that the text size across the whole of the site can be adjusted, to help those with low vision.

 Because we use the newest technologies, users with a visual impairment don't have to use a downgraded, "text-only" version of the site.
 The cost of using new technology is that the design does not look at its best in older browsers.